Children's Early Literacy

 The library is ideal for fostering positive emotional and social development for babies and toddlers.
 We provide an optimal learning environment for children in our programming, as we can provide positive reinforcement, learning through play, and positive interaction between adult and child.
 These programs include a variety of the five key activities: singing, talking, reading, writing, and playing.

 Every summer we offer a version of our Summer Reading Program for babies and toddlers from birth through 35 months called First Step to Reading.
 Stop by the Children’s Department of your local Library Branch beginning on Monday, July 1 to register and pick up a packet.
 Share 25 books with your little one during the seven week program and receive a certificate and a special prize.
 These selections can be recommendations from our collection, Tumblebooks, Sesame Street eBooks, or books from your own personal library!
+We also offer the 1,000 Books Before Kindergarten program, ask any children's librarian for more details.

 For more ideas about implementing early literacy in your home, visit these great sites:

-- Zero to Three: Early Literacy and Langue Tips and Tools.
-Pick up tips and tools on literacy from the National Center for Infants, Toddlers and Families.
+- Zero to Three: Early Literacy and Langue Tips and Tools: Pick up tips and tools on literacy from the National Center for Infants, Toddlers and Families.
 This site provides guidance for caretakers in how to implement early literacy skills in everyday interactions, especially geared for children 0-3 years old.

 - Get Ready to Read: This site, sponsored by the National Center for Learning Disabilities, offers early literacy activities for children.
 Included are also many resources for adults working with children such as checklists and links to information.